Meet Our Chiefs

 Prior to joining the Davidson County Sheriff’s Office in 2002, John Hudson worked for 13 years in the private sector for four different Fortune 500 companies: Texas Instruments, Data General, EMC, and Storage Technologies.
 His marketing and management roles with these companies took him to various locations across the country including Dallas, Texas; Atlanta, Georgia; Huntsville, Alabama; and finally, Nashville.
 This experience gave him a good foundation in understanding both the business side of an organization as well as the support services related to operations.

-John started his work in the public sector ten years ago as the DCSO Chief of Administration.
+John started his work in the public sector fifteen years ago as the DCSO Chief of Administration.
 His responsibilities include managing and overseeing Human Resources, Finance, Technology, Legal, Training, and Records Divisions of the Sheriff’s Office.
 He is also tasked with overseeing and working with Metro Government officials in the development and implementation of DCSO’s annual budget and contracts with DCSO vendors.

 Chief of Corrections Tony M. Wilkes